-The temple complex of Dendara it is a very popular tourist attraction that is often featured in Egypt package tours.
+The temple complex of Dendara it is a very popular tourist attraction that is featured in several of our 5-Star Nile River cruises.
 The grounds around the complex have been extensively landscaped, and tourists will find a well managed visitor center, as well as a café and a bazaar.

 A Brief History Of Dendera